ColdSauce/Taco-Browser/README.md

 The most important section of any readme!
 We would love to receive advice from people about how to implement this but considering it's such a young project it's probably not the best idea to receive development help from people just yet.
 More is explained about this below.

-Physical items we are in need of (that we could make ourselves but would take a lot longer):
+Physical items we are in need of (that we (or should I say, wilfriedE) could make ourselves but would take a lot longer):

 - Modchip for PS1
 - Serial < -- > USB cable